arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 For intranet network performance the limit is always 5 Gbit/s, independently from the region the SLB is running in.

 ### Object Storage Service (OSS)
+There are two performance limits which need to be taken into consideration when designing your system based on OSS.
+The capacities described below are reserved at account level, meaning they are shared between your individual buckets.

+- **Bandwidth**: Per default, 10 Gbit/s are reserved for both inbound and outbound in Mainland China regions, whereas 5 Gibt/s are reserved outside of Mainland China regions.
+These limits are soft-limits.
+That is they can be increased by opening an according ticket.
+For the public endpoint the bandwidth is mainly limited by the local bandwidth of the client and the quality of the network provided by operators.
+So if possible it is recommended to use the internal endpoint if possible.
+- **Operations**: OSS can sustain 2000 operations per second per partition (downloading, uploading, deleting, copying, and obtaining metadata are each counted as one operation, while deleting or enumerating more than one files in batch is considered as multiple operations).
+OSS automatically and constantly partitions your data into up to 65,536 partitions based on the prefix of your filename.
+So make sure to follow according best-practices outlined at https://www.alibabacloud.com/help/doc-detail/64945.htm when defining a naming schema for your object names.

+So if you are experiencing performance bottlenecks make sure to look at both aspects when troubleshooting your system.